paullockaby/enphase-proxy/README.md

 poetry install
 ```

-You can test the application by running this command:
+Assuming that you have set up your environment as described later in this document, you can test the application by running this command:

 ```
-poetry run python3 -m enphase.proxy
+poetry run python3 -m enphase_proxy
 ```

-An alternative way to run this is with `gunicorn`, like this:
+Still assuming that your environment is configured, an alternative way to run this is with `gunicorn`, like this:

 ```
 poetry run gunicorn \